Tyrn/damastes/README.rst

 Damastes a.k.a.
 Procrustes
 **************************

-Ever got frustrated with an audiobook like this?
+Ever got frustrated with an audiobook like this one?

 ::